spencerduff/Word-Counter/README.md

 # Word-Counter
 Counts Words in a .txt file

+Works on Windows only, due to the Windows standard library having support of unicode std::wstring.

 This program scans a .txt file and counts the frequency of words in the text file.
 First it uses insertion sort to add all the words into a vector, then it will use merge sort by frequency to show the most common words at top.
 Merge sort is used for stability during the sort.